gallenc/solent2Public/workup/week2/README.md

 In this exercise you will look at Java Collections and Generics, complete a simple factory method and implement and create tests for a simple facade interface.
 You will then look at how to generate skeleton code from UML class diagrams in Netbeans.
+Finally you will look at a more complex example which completely seperates the client from the implementation classes.

 Try the  [factoryandfacade](../week2/factoryandfacade) exercises.

-## Exercise - factoryAndFacade2
-A more advanced example is provided here where the factory completely isolates the client from choosing which underlying implementation classes to use.

-Look at the  [factoryandfacade2](../week2/factoryandfacade2) example.